MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/about-locale-language.md

 ---
 title: Multilanguage and Localisation | Microsoft Docs
-description: Learn how language and locale influence your experience in Dynamics 365.
+description: Learn how language and locale influence your experience in Finance and Operations, Business edition.
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: article